Frizthec/pyMetaMetrics/README.md

 # MDA

 Hello!
 The purpose of the MetaDiscourse Analysis (MDA) library is to develop and provide access to tools for local dictionary Meta Discourse Analysis of text.
-This library focues on studying Discourse marker usage and distribution.
+This library focues on studying Discourse marker usage and distribution in a wide variety of discourse genre, not limited to (1) In-classroom discourse such as lectures, student written reflections, verbal presentations, (2) Entrepreneurial discourse such as pitches, (3) Political discourse such as presidential debates and op-eds.

 ## Why is this package relevant and unique?

+Metadiscourse is embedded in everyday communication actions.
+Based on Hyland's taxonomy metadiscourse are those unary or compound words and phrases that allow a person to take an authorial stance.
+In other words, metadiscourse is not _what_ one says, but **how** one says it.

 ## Metadiscourse Markers
 Discourse markers are words used to link, describe, and organize ideas in written and verabal discourse.
 In broad terms, they are organized into ten categories: Code Gloss, Endorphics, Evidentials, Framemarkers, Transition, Attitude markers, Emphatics, Person Markers, Engagement, and Hedges.
 While there are words that are most commonly used in a specific category, they may be used in multiple categories, or their specific usage may be best determined based on context.